 This spot across from the shed gets a ton of sun.
 As you can tell, the grass is patchy and overall it’s just a blah space.
 It should hug this spot nicely.
 I’m thinking pink Coneflower will look beautiful next to the Russian Sage next Spring.

 Have you ever grown Russian Sage before?
-Have you seen it grown in other places?
-Maybe in a rock garden or a hot climate?
-I hope next time you find yourself at a garden center you look for one and give it a try!
+Maybe you have seen it in a rock garden or a hot climate…I hope next time you find yourself at a garden center you look for one and give it a try!
 It’s definitely my favorite plant.